StudentEng2016/CENG315.Project2/README.md

 Executive Summary
 -----------------

-As a student in the Computer Engineering Technology program, we will be integrating the knowledge and skills we have learned from our program into this Internet of Things themed capstone project.
+As students in the Computer Engineering Technology program, we will be integrating the knowledge and skills we have learned from our program into this Internet of Things themed capstone project.
 This proposal requests the approval to build the hardware portion that will connect to a database as well as to a mobile device application.
-The internet connected hardware will include a custom PCB with sensors and actuators for an automated farming device.
-The mobile device functionality will include will include photo sensors, temperature sensors and moisture sensors which will be and will be further detailed in the mobile application proposal.
+The Internet connected hardware will include a custom PCB with sensors and actuators for an automated farming device.
+The mobile device functionality will include photo sensors, temperature sensors and moisture sensors, which will be further detailed in the mobile application proposal.
 We will be collaborating with the following company/department.
-In the winter semester I plan to form a group with the Alisha Singh Chauhan who is also building similar hardware this term and working on the mobile application with me.
-The hardware will be completed in CENG 317 Hardware Production Techniques independently and the application will be completed in CENG 319 Software Project.
+In the winter semester, we planned to form a group together as we both are building similar hardware this term and working on its mobile application.
+The hardware was completed in CENG 317 Hardware Production Techniques independently and the application was completed in CENG 319 Software Project.
 These will be integrated in CENG 355 Computer Systems Project.

 Background
 ----------

-FarmBot is going to address some the problems the agricultural industry faces like lost of money, how ineffective some of their equipment are and how they waste resources.
+FarmBot is going to address some the problems the agricultural industry faces, such as loss of money, inefficiency of some equipment and exploitation of resources.
 FarmBot is going to be more economical and ecofriendly unlike other agricultural equipment being used.
-It incorporates precision farming, which happens to be a concept based on observing, measuring and responding to inter and intra-field variability in crops.
-The device is going to be constructed be the FarmBot company, it is going to be made of an Arduino Mega 2650, Raspberry Pi 3, disassembled hardware packages and other software sources.
+It incorporates precision farming, which happens to be a concept based on observing, measuring and responding to inter- and intra-field variability in crops.
+The device is going to be constructed in the FarmBot company.
+It is going to be made of an Arduino Mega 2506, Raspberry Pi 3, disassembled hardware packages and other software sources.
 The FarmBot Genesis runs on custom built tracks and other supporting infrastructure which needs to be self assembled.
 The robot itself relies on a GUI platform which users can access through the FarmBot’s web app.
 The physical robotic system is set in alignment with the crops that are plotted out in the virtual version on the web app.
-This is how FarmBot can be efficient and reliably distribute water, fertilizer and other elements to keep the plants healthy and striving without minimal wastage.
-The device is going to be cheaper than convention tools and more efficient.
+This is how FarmBot can be efficient and reliably distribute water, fertilizer and other elements to keep the plants healthy and striving with minimun wastage.
+The device is going to be cheaper than conventional tools and cost-effective.

 We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” [@5306920] and have found and read [@7059344] which provides